progrium/prototypes/qmux/SPEC.md

    interactive connections to get better interactive response on slow links.

+   The remote side then decides whether it can open the channel, and responds with either QMUX_MSG_CHANNEL_OPEN_CONFIRMATION or QMUX_MSG_CHANNEL_OPEN_FAILURE.

+      byte      QMUX_MSG_CHANNEL_OPEN_CONFIRMATION
+      uint32    recipient channel
+      uint32    sender channel
+      uint32    initial window size
+      uint32    maximum packet size

+   The 'recipient channel' is the channel number given in the original open request, and 'sender channel' is the channel number allocated by the other side.

+      byte      QMUX_MSG_CHANNEL_OPEN_FAILURE
+      uint32    recipient channel

 ###  Data Transfer

    The window size specifies how many bytes the other party can send